sp12356/MedicalCNN/README.md

 ## Files Needed
 Ensure the following files are in your project directory:
-- `main.py`: Main script for running the CNN training and evaluation
+- `image_classification.ipynb`: Main script for running the CNN training and evaluation
 - `requirements.txt`: List of Python dependencies
 - Your dataset directory (`Alzheimer's Dataset`) with subdirectories for training, testing, and validation images